 Media reported that violence broke out after police raided houses where they suspected republican dissidents may have stored weapons that could have been used for terrorism acts around the anniversary of the 1916 Easter Uprising.

-The charges came after video footage surfaced allegedly showing McIntyre picking up bullet casings that had come from a gun after it was fired by another man, according to a report by the BBC.
+In February 2020, the Londonderry Magistrates’ Court charged Paul McIntyre, a man from Londonderry, with McKee’s murder in joint enterprise with an unknown gunman.
+The charges came after video footage surfaced allegedly showing McIntyre picking up bullet casings that had come from a gun after it was fired by another man.
 McIntyre’s lawyer, Derwin Harvey, told the BBC that there was "scant" evidence against his client, adding that the case rested on a "snapshot" of low-quality mobile phone footage.
-McIntyre’s trial remained ongoing as of September 2021 while he was free on bail, according to news reports.
+The Irish News reported in July 2022 that McIntyre remained free on bail.

 McKee had written for The Atlantic, BuzzFeed News, and The Belfast Telegraph, among others.
 She was an editor for Mediagazer, a media aggregator headquartered in Silicon Valley, in the U.S. Her book on a cold case of a murdered member of Parliament during the Troubles, Angels with Blue Faces, was due to be published soon, and she had signed two book deals and almost completed another book, The Lost Boys, due out in 2020 by Faber and Faber, according to reports.

 In 2016, Forbes named McKee one of “30 under 30 in European media.”
 The Irish Times listed her as one of the “10 rising stars of Irish writing” in March 2019.
 She was described in tributes from colleagues as an inspirational activist and tireless advocate for nonviolence, human rights, and the LGBTQI community.
 She had relocated from north Belfast to Londonderry a few months prior to be with her partner, according to reports.